President and CEO

 Director of Conservation

-Tim coordinates Naples Zoo’s portfolio of field conservation efforts from Florida panthers to Malagasy lemurs.
-He serves on the boards of two international conservation organizations, participates in regional groups, and serves on the Field Conservation Committee of the Association of Zoos and Aquariums.
+Tim coordinates Naples Zoo’s portfolio of field conservation efforts from giraffes to giant anteaters.
+He is Chair of the Madagascar Fauna and Flora Group and Vice-President of the Florida Association of Zoos and Aquariums.
+He also serves on the Board of Giraffe Conservation Foundation and is a member or advisor for other conservation groups.
 Tim also researches, develops, and designs the interpretation graphics in the Zoo.
-Tim loves the outdoors and is delighted to introduce others to its wild wonders when he hosts safaris for the Zoo to Africa.
-As the son of Zoo Founders Jungle Larry® and Safari Jane®, Tim has built a life on communicating the wonders of the animal kingdom.
+He loves the outdoors and is delighted to introduce others to its wild beauty when he hosts safaris to Africa.
+As the son of Zoo Founders Jungle Larry® and Safari Jane®, Tim has built a life on sharing the wonders of the natural world we all depend on.